 "I won't," Nathan promised, a smile coming to his face over how excited Kristin was now.
 He only hoped he could convince the crew to show as much enthusiasm.
 He quickly headed to the bridge.

-Nathan headed to the mess hall once he'd gone off-duty.
+Once he was off-duty, Nathan walked into the mess hall for dinner.
 He was rather pleased to see the senior staff sitting together, so he took a seat at the table as well, sitting between Kristin and Lucas.

 "So, are you excited about our trip?"
 Nathan asked Lucas, taking a bite out of his veggie burger.